Military/National Security Space Activities

 OTHER RELATED PRESIDENTIAL POLICIES AFFECTING MILITARY SPACE

 President Obama’s 2010 National Space Policy superseded the policy issued in 2006 by President George W. Bush.
-Also during the Obama Administration, in February 2011 DOD and the Director of National Intelligence issued a National Security Space Strategy (NSSS) to begin the implementation phase of those aspects of the Obama National Space Policy.
-In addition to the NSSS, three other documents were released during Obama’s term: NSSS Unclassified Fact Sheet, NSSS Briefing Slides, NSSS DOD Initiatives Fact Sheet
+Also during the Obama Administration, in February 2011 DOD and the Director of National Intelligence issued a National Security Space Strategy (NSSS) and a summary to begin the implementation phase of those aspects of the Obama National Space Policy.

 When the Obama Administration released its 2010 National Space Policy, it stated it would release additional specific space policies on other topics as previous Presidents had done.
 President George W. Bush had issued the following: